hlplab/hlpjekyll/_posts/2015-05-19-thinking-alike.md

 categories: news
 ---

-{% quote title:"University of Rochester Newscenter - May 19th, 2015" url:http://www.rochester.edu/newscenter/thinking-alike-changes-the-conversation-103682/ %}
+{% blockquote University of Rochester Newscenter - May 19th, 2015 http://www.rochester.edu/newscenter/thinking-alike-changes-the-conversation-103682/ %}
 As social creatures, we tend to mimic each other’s posture, laughter, and other behaviors, including how we speak.
 Now a new study shows that people with similar views tend to more closely mirror, or align, each other’s speech patterns.
 In addition, people who are better at compromising align more closely.
-{% endquote %}
+{% endblockquote %}